-For example, Sophia wants to meet Isabella at a cafe at 16:00 to discuss, believing that Isabella’s appreciation for creative expression aligns with her own dream of becoming an inspiring and successful writer.
-Subsequently, Isabella accepts Sophia's invitation, reasoning that her own preference for in-depth conversations over superficial socializing perfectly complements Sophia’s personality, suggesting that their meeting could lead to deeper and more meaningful discussions.
-Interestingly, when faced with simultaneous social invitations, even though Isabella initially planned to engage with another friend, Benjamin, during this time, she considers the conversation with Sophia potentially more crucial for her personal development, and thus decides to accept this invitation.Please refer to the image for the detailed process.
+For example, Sophia wants to meet Isabella at a cafe at 16:00 to discuss, believing that Isabella's appreciation for creative expression aligns with her dream of becoming an inspiring and successful writer.
+Subsequently, Isabella accepts Sophia's invitation, reasoning that her preference for in-depth conversations over superficial socializing perfectly complements Sophia's personality, suggesting that their meeting could lead to deeper and more meaningful discussions.
+Interestingly, when faced with simultaneous social invitations, even though Isabella initially planned to engage with another friend, Benjamin, during this time, she considers the conversation with Sophia potentially more crucial for her personal development and thus accepts this invitation.
+Please refer to the image for details on the process.